wp-plugins/kampyle-integrator-for-wordpress/readme.txt

 === Free Feedback Form Plugin ===
-Contributors: Peter Bui - PB Web Development
+Contributors: Peter Bui
 Donate link: http://www.pbwebdev.com.au
-Tags: Crazyegg, heatmap, user tracking, pb web development Requires at least: 3.0
+Tags: Kampyle, feedback, analytics, analytics, feedback form, survey, pb web development Requires at least: 2.7
-Tested up to: 3.0
+Tested up to: 2.7
-Stable tag: 1.0
+Stable tag: 1.1

-Add the Crazyegg code required to integrate it to your WordPress site
+Add the Kampyle code required to integrate it to your WordPress site

 == Description ==

-<h4>Plugin Overview: </h4>This plugin will allow you to integrate in the CrazyEgg integration code into your website without the need of modifying your websites code or themes.
-<h4>CrazyEgg:</h4>CrazyEgg allows you to track your users site usage and see on a visual map just where they are clicking and how they use your website.
-This in turn will give you an idea of the usability of your website.
-CrazyEgg does have a subscription fee.
+<h4>Plugin Overview: </h4>
+This plug-in will assist in the implementation of the Kampyle feedback form on your Wordpress site.
+Simply insert the CSS and JavaScript given by Kampyle to enable the feedback form.
+In order to create the feedback form you will need to register on Kampyle.com.

+<h4>Kampyle:</h4>
+Kampyle is a sophisticated feedback analytics service allowing you to understand what users are doing on your site or blog and why.
+After registering on Kampyle.com, simply create your sleek feedback form, implement it, all in under five minutes.
+Visitors will then click on the attractive button on your site in order to leave feedback.
+Within Kampyle extensive analytics of the feedback will be at your hands.

 == Installation ==

 If you do not have a Kampyle account, start here:

-1. Create a CrazyEgg account at: http://www.crazyegg.com
+1. Create a Kampyle account here. https://www.kampyle.com/websites-registration-trial
+2. Set up a feedback form.
-2. Setup a campaign in CrazyEgg3.
-Download the plugin from the WordPress directory and install it.
-4. Copy the ID code of your Crazygg account into the option for CrazyEgg in your WordPress website and save If you already have a CrazyEgg account, start here:
+3. Download the plugin from the WordPress directory and install it.
+4. Activate the plugin through the 'Plugins' menu in WordPress.
+5. Copy the CSS code given on the Kampyle website into the "head" field in the plugin settings
+6. Copy the Javascript code given on the Kampyle website into the "footer" field in the plugin settings

+If you already have a Kampyle account, start here:

 1. Download the plugin from the WordPress directory and install it.
-2. Copy the ID code of your Crazygg account into the option for CrazyEgg in your WordPress website and save
+2. Copy the CSS code given on the Kampyle website into the "head" field in the plugin settings

-More information can be found at http://www.pbwebdev.com.au
+3. Copy the Javascript code given on the Kampyle website into the "footer" field in the plugin settings

+== Frequently Asked Questions ==
+<h4>What is Kampyle?</h4>
+Kampyle is a leading vendor of Online Feedback Analytics, delivering website owners a powerful platform to collect, analyze, measure and manage website users' feedback on services, products and customer experience.

+<h4>What is Feedback Analytics?</h4>
+Feedback Analytics is the feedback methodology that brings a comprehensive approach to online customer feedback.
+The aim of Feedback Analytics is to provide a complete, online, end-to-end customer feedback solution.

+<h4>How could Kampyle benefit my site or blog?</h4>
+Understanding what your viewers and customers think of your website is of the utmost value.
+Kampyle brings you the perfect tool for the task.

+<h4>Is Kampyle free or paid?</h4>
+Kampyle offers a free version as well as a Premium version which offers additional features and functionalities.
+For more information check out www.Kampyle.com

+== Screenshots ==

+1. Kampyle Logo
+2. Feedback dashboard
+3. Kampyle reports
+4. Wordpress Kampyle configuration screen